poliorcetics/named-arguments-rfc/06-prior-art.md

-On the other hand, users of languages with named arguments that have both a public name and a private name (AppleScript, Objective-C, OCaml, Swift) often seem to miss them in other languages for their clarity and convenience.
+On the other hand, users of languages with named arguments that have both a public name and a private name (AppleScript, Objective-C, OCaml, Swift) often seem to miss them in other languages for both their clarity and convenience.
 The ability to turn them off is a must though, as seen in the `sin(x: x)` example.

 #### Languages using this feature